-7. What should a pharmacist do once a transaction is rejected and/or an emergency override is used?
+7. What should a pharmacist do once a transaction is rejected?

 Pharmacists can either contact the prescriber or return the prescription to the member to contact the prescriber.
-When the override is used please notify the prescriber and Medicaid member that OPRA enrollment is required to ensure Medicaid reimbursement for future prescriptions.

 8. Since Medicaid does not enroll unlicensed medical residents, whose NPI should be used on the prescription?